vincentsham/flowgmmdirichlet/README.md

 <ul>
   <li>FlowGMM performs well in this case.
 The model just needs to focus on moving the latent outputs toward two clusters.</li>
 </ul>

+In general, FlowGMMDirichlet seems harder to train based on the visualization.
+I may examine whether training with more epochs can improve the performance further.